The common Aloe Vera plant (Aloe barbadensis miller) has been valued for its healing sap since ancient times.

 They are also very attractive additions to indoor cactus and succulent collections.

-In the right climate, larger varieties can be grown outside year round.
+In the right climate, larger varieties of Aloe Vera plants can be grown outside year-round.

 Uses of landscape aloe as potted specimens are as abundant as the many varieties available.
 The pairing with a terra cotta pot makes for a perfect combination.

-Depending upon the size potential, these plants can be used to delineate property lines, provide privacy screening, create groundcover, decorate your rock garden, attract birds and butterflies and more.
+Depending upon the size potential, the Aloe Vera plant can be used to delineate property lines, provide privacy screening, create groundcover, decorate your rock garden, attract birds and butterflies and more.